-- 454. The player taking the kick-out off the ground shall have the option of using a tee. - 455.
-Where an opposing player stands nearer to the goal-line than the 20 metre- line, the defending side shall be awarded a free out on the 20 metre line. - 456.
+- 453. The player taking the kick-out off the ground shall have the option of using a tee. - 454.
 Where in the referee's opinion, a kick out is being taken from the incorrect position, the kick out should be retaken from where indicated by the referee.
 A further breach of this rule shall result in the kick out being disallowed and the ball being thrown in between a player from each side on the 20m line.
-All other players shall be 13 metres from the throw in. - 457.
+All other players shall be 13 metres from the throw in. - 455.
 The player taking the kick out may play the ball more than once before any other player plays it, provided, she does not take it into her hands.

-If the goalkeeper plays the ball over the side-line directly from a kickout, it shall be a side-line kick to the opposing team from where it crossed the line.
+If she plays the ball over the side-line directly from a kickout, it shall be a sideline kick to the opposing team from where it crossed the line.